The 15 Best Pizzas In Brisbane

 Location: 1000 Ann St, Fortitude Valley, QLD 4006 Ph: (07) 3852 1500

-The key to discovering a good pizzeria is by buying a plain Margherita and seeing how phenomenal it tastes.
+For us, the key to discovering a good pizzeria is buying a plain Margherita and submitting it to a taste and texture test.
+Happily Ristorante Tartufo passes with flying colours.

-At Tartufo, no pizza option is neglected as all of the pizzas are served with a thin and soft crispy base combined with the perfect amount of topping.
+At Tartufo, all of the Pizzas are served with a thin and soft crispy base combined with the perfect amount of topping.

-There’s nothing more satisfying than the pizzas on offer here.
-It’s a winner on our best pizzas in Brisbane list.
+There’s nothing more satisfying than the Pizzas on offer here.
+If you like a kick to your Pizza, we recommend the Diavola.
+The Hot Salami is the real deal with plenty of heat.
+It’s a winner on our best Pizzas in Brisbane list.

 Visiting Perth and wondering where to grab a great slice?
 Here are our go to Pizzas Joints in Perth.